mvysny/vaadin-simple-security/README.md

 ## Users stored in SQL

+We recommend to use [jdbi-orm](https://gitlab.com/mvysny/jdbi-orm) to access the database, however you can of course use your favourite library.

 An example of such a service follows:
 ```java
 public final class MyLoginService extends AbstractLoginService<User> {